Wordlist

 Highly fluorinated substances include both per och poly fluorinated substances.

-Hormone disrupting
+Hormone disrupting substances

 Substances affecting the hormonal systems and which may cause damage to organisms, populations or ecosystems.